afs/rdf-delta/docs/rdf-patch-logs.md

 It is only unique within the server for the patch log.

 In addition, patch logs maintain a version number, an integer, so that it is possible to go from one patch to the next, later, patch.
 Note that client of the patch log should not assume version numbers are consecutive, although this is desirable in an implementation, and may occasionally have gaps where there is no patch for a given number.
 (a patch may have failed to be appended and the server allocates versions in a way that is not instantaneous with appending a patch).

 ## Naming

-@@ describe the HTTP URL naming for a patch log.
+Logs have a short name, which is local to the server.
-@@ To be defined.
+This name is preserved as logs are moved from server to server, making moving data through the development cycle easier such as staging and deployment installations, easier.

 ```
 http://.../{shortName}/
           /{shortName}/init -- "version 0" but dataset vs patch.
-          /{shortName}/current --  "version MaxInt"
+          /{shortName}/current --  "highest version"
           /{shortName}/patch/{version} -- all digits.
-          /{shortName}/patch/{id} -- UUID string - has "-"
+          /{shortName}/patch/{id} -- A UUID string which has "-"
 ```

 ## HTTP Operations